Atout-Agile/ops_tests/README.md

 When I last executed this script, I lost all my home folders.

 Since then, I tried to fix it.
 Here is latest version.
-Obviously, it stil has a bug.
+Obviously, it still has a bug.

 Your task is to fix and make it production ready.